Blog article

 Costs directly reduce your returns over time and represent one of the most significant factors affecting your long-term wealth.

-Active equity funds average 0.64% in expense ratios compared to just 0.05% for passive index funds.
-That's a more than tenfold difference, and it compounds against you every single year.
+Active funds average 0.59% in expense ratios compared to just 0.11% for passive funds.
+That's a fivefold difference, and it compounds against you every single year.
+Investors saved an estimated $5.9 billion in fund expenses in 2024 as the industry continued its shift toward lower-cost options.

 But expense ratios are just the beginning.
 Active funds often charge: